Photo: Samuel Lim

 Astroturf boots have many short studs distributed across the whole outsole of the boot.
 This will be your go-to boots should you play regularly on astro-turf ground.

 These boots will typically feature a gum rubber flat outsole.
 These are very versatile and can even be used for leisure walking.

-Try to never wear studded boots on indoor or hard surfaces.
+Never try to wear studded boots on indoor or hard surfaces.
 Apart from easily losing your balance, you will risk injuring your ankle if you attempt to play in them.
-And now that you know the right boots to use, you can take a look at some of the popular venues to play football in Singapore.

 To receive the latest updates on the happenings in the Singapore sports scene, or to find out more about some of the latest programmes on offer at ActiveSG, like our Facebook page here.